Every term used across Soomario products, explained in plain English.

 - Profit Factor (PF)

 - Gross profits divided by gross losses.
 A PF of 2.0 means the strategy makes $2 for every $1 it loses.
 Above 1.5 is generally considered good.
 Below 1.0 means the strategy is unprofitable.
+The most useful single number for evaluating a backtest.

 - RSI (Relative Strength Index)